Curly Hair 101: The Ultimate Guide to Getting Gorgeous Curls

 Sleeping on a silk or satin pillowcase can reduce friction and prevent your curls from becoming frizzy or matted while you sleep.

-Fill a spray bottle with water and a small amount of leave-in conditioner.
-Between washes, mist your hair with this mixture and scrunch your curls to revive them.
+Between washes, mist your hair with a leave-in conditioner and scrunch your curls to revive them.

 3. Use Pre:Curl Crème